Berliner FC Dynamo supporters

+The Berliner FC Dynamo supporters are the fan community of the German football club Berliner FC Dynamo based in Berlin, Germany.
+The community's history dates back to the club's rise in East German football in the 1970s.
+The supporter scene has evolved significantly from its early days in the former East to a contemporary fan base with organised events and activities.

+During the East German era, BFC Dynamo's supporters often embraced the cub's on-field success and developed a reputation for provocative behaviour.
+Official associations with state institutions like the Stasi contributed to the club's controversial standing.

+In the modern era, the fan culture includes more traditional supporter activities such as annual fan tournaments and organised fan groups.
+However, ultras continue to maintain their tradition of vocal and visual support at matches.

+Supporter identity is also shaped by local and regional rivalries, most notably with FC Union Berlin.

 Supporters

 East German era

 BFC Dynamo played only a minor role in football in Berlin until the relocation of FC Vorwärts Berlin to Frankfurt an der Oder in 1971.
 The club initially had modest support, but with its growing successes in the 1970s, the club began to attract young fans, primarily from the central areas around the Friedrich-Ludwig-Jahn-Sportpark, such as Prenzlauer Berg and Mitte.
 Many came from working class families in Prenzlauer Berg.
 One of the first big supporter groups of BFC Dynamo was Black Eagle.
 The fan club was founded in 1972 and was one of the earliest fan clubs in East German football.
 Fans of BFC Dynamo were the first to sew their embroidered fan club badges on their jackets.
 This was a novelty among football supporters in East Germany in the 1970s.

 The supporter scene became a focal point for various subcultures in the late 1970s and beginning of the 1980s.
 There were punks, rockers, hippies and a few early skinheads.
 Some were left-leaning and others were right-leaning.
 Football and stadium life offered free spaces that were difficult for the authorities to control.
 For some fans, being part of the supporter scene was an opportunity to rebel against the East German regime.
 Most supporters of BFC Dynamo had little to do with the state.
 It was more important for them to protest, do their own thing and break out from everyday life.
 Despite cheering for a club associated with the Stasi, supporters of BFC Dynamo were not loyal to the line.
 Many active fans of BFC Dynamo in the 1980s were against the regime.
 Also among the supporters of BFC Dynamo, there were enemies of the state according to the laws of East Germany.

 "We provoked with chants and slogans ...
 We were right, left, punk, hippie, skinhead.
 We were direct and provocative, kind and evil, in love, or drunk.
 Cool words were always well received.
 Right or left, I don't want to classify one.
 We were all in our fan group against the GDR, rebellion!"